 Hannegan Pass Trail is a 12.7 mile moderately trafficked out and back trail located near Maple Falls, Washington that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until October.

 Directions from Glacier: Travel east on Mt.
 Baker Hwy.
 542 for 12.5 miles.
 Turn left on Forest Road #32 (Hannegan Pass Road).
 Follow Road # 32 for 5 miles.
 The trailhead and parking area are located at the end of the road.
 A toilet is provided at the trailhead.